Adarnof/adarnauth-esi/README.md

 Authenticated clients will auto-renew tokens when needed, or raise a `TokenExpiredError` if they aren't renewable.

-### Accessing Endpoint Versions
+### Accessing API Versions

 To get a SwaggerClient to access specific versions of resources, pass a `version` argument.
 Versions must be one of `legacy`, `latest`, `dev`, or a specific version number such as `v4`.

     client = esi_client_factory(version='v4')
     client = token.get_esi_client(version='v4')

 Only resources with the specified version number will be available.
 For instance, if you access `v4` but `Universe` doesn't have a `v4` version, it will not be available to that specific client.
+It's best to only use `legacy`, `latest`, or `dev` for this.

+### Accessing Resource Versions

+Individual resources are versioned and can be accessed by passing additional arguments to the factory:

+    client = esi_client_factory(Universe='v1', Character='v3')
+    client = token.get_esi_client(Universe='v1', Character='v3')

+Versions not available for the given resource will raise an `AttributeError`.
+Any resources without an explicit versions will be provided at the `version` revision (see above notes, default is `ESI_API_VERSION`).

 Learn more about alt routes from the [EVE Developers Blog](https://developers.eveonline.com/blog/article/breaking-changes-and-you)